ereyes01/firebase/README.md

 ```

 The code above will yield a stream of Go Dinosaur objects (or rather, pointers to them).
-The magic is in the event unmarshaller callback, in which you tell the watcher how to
+The magic is in the dinoParser callback.
+This function (passed to Watch) tells the watcher
-parse the json payload of the incoming events.
-When the streaming connection is closed,
+how to parse the json payload of the incoming events- in this case as Dinosaur pointers.
-the events channel also closes.
+When the streaming connection is closed, the events channel also closes.

 When you watch a Firebase location, you'll get back an initial event showing the state of
 the location as it was when you started watching it.
 Thereafter, you will receive an